Health and safety protocols

 - Individuals with COVID-19 who have symptoms and test positive may discontinue isolation after 10 days if they do not have a fever within the last 24 hours of isolation without the use of fever-reducing medication and their symptoms have improved.
 Otherwise, they will remain in isolation beyond the required 10 days until they are fever-free for 24 hours without fever-reducing medication or symptoms improve.

 Remember, a negative test at any point in the isolation period does not shorten the isolation time and university members are not required to show proof of a negative test in order to return to campus.
 For more details, review the Symptoms and Sickness FAQs.
 Students who are residents at the university should review the Self-Isolation for Residents FAQs.

-- Create a support and resiliency plan.
+Create a support and resiliency plan.
 Make plans for regular check-ins with your friends, family and your support networks.
 If you're an employee, touch base with your supervisor and co-workers.
 Be honest about how you are doing.
 Take advantage of the following university and community resources:

 Other COVID-19 mitigation strategies